coop152/obsidian-vaults/Systems Architecture (25212)/Caches.md

 The simple view of a cache with N entries is that it can cache N completely different and unrelated items.
 This is called **fully associative**.
 However, this is expensive; each lookup requires a search of the entire tag table which is $O(n)$.

 #### Direct-mapped cache
 An alternative view of caching, that simplifies the implementation.
 Any particular item has a predetermined place that it might be cached in, which is determined by the lower bits of its address.
 Therefore, incoming addresses only need **one** tag comparison.
 Therefore, it is **lower power** and **considerably faster**.
+As a consequence, it is less flexible and more complex.

+## Cache misses
+Common classifications:
+- Compulsory misses: The data wasn't used previously.
+- Capacity misses: The cache is full, and more space is needed.
+- Conflict misses: The architecture of the cache limits the tags that may be stored.